TheDoka/Hash_Decryptor/README.md

 Comparing 2.5K hashes to a 63M hashes database, so 157 billions of operations took about one hour.
 Note that you don't always need to compare the whole database, if there no hashes left.

-By the way you may encounter UI issues due of the progressbar, just increase the window size a bit.
+By the way you may encounter UI issues due to the progressbar, just increase the window size a bit.

 Configuration used for the tests : WIN10, I7 920 @3.5GHz, 12GB ~667MHz.